 Many people are aware of Elisabeth Kubler-Ross and her work around the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 Grief experts agree these stages occur for many who are facing death, but people also experience grief in different ways and in no specific order.
 One person may experience one stage longer or shorter than another.
 Some may not experience all five stages.3

 If you’re facing a terminal illness, you are not alone.
 In addition to family and friends, there are healthcare professionals who will offer ongoing treatment and support.
-Hospice staff are also available to comfort and support both patients and their loved ones.
-They are there to help you understand your diagnosis and prepare for whatever comes next.
+Hospice staff are also available to comfort and support both patients and their loved ones, and can help you understand your diagnosis and prepare for whatever comes next.

-Here are thirteen tips for how to cope with a terminal illness:
+Here are 17 tips for how to cope with a terminal illness:

 If you have wishes regarding specific healthcare interventions like ventilators or feeding tubes, make sure your wishes are understood and honored by the person you appoint as your health care proxy.
 Consult an attorney to ensure the proper legal documents are in place such as a living will, durable power of attorney for healthcare, or health care proxy.

 A terminal illness makes people feel like they have lost control over all aspects of their lives.
-Thinking about and planning for your funeral/memorial service is a way of gaining some control.
+Thinking about and planning for your funeral or memorial service is a way of gaining some control.
 If there is not a family member who is comfortable having this discussion, find a friend or a member of your place of worship you can talk to about it.

-Palliative care experts in a study looked at the importance of hope for patients, family members, and physicians while confronting terminal illness.
+Palliative care experts looked at the importance of hope for patients, family members, and physicians while confronting terminal illness.
 They concluded that attributes of hope focus initially on cure, then shift to prolonged survival, and then to improving quality of life.
-As the illness advances, this hope might also evolve into a form of acceptance.4
+As the illness advances, this hope might also evolve into a form of acceptance.4 Palliative care experts understand how to guide people and their families through these emotions and stages.

-This can be enormously helpful for the person who is diagnosed as well as for loved ones and family members.
-To find a therapist or counsellor who is the right match, use an online therapist directory and search for a mental health professional based on location, price, experience, and more.
+Therapy can be enormously helpful for the person who is diagnosed, as well as for loved ones and family members.
+To find a therapist or counselor who is the right match, use an online therapist directory and search for a mental health professional based on location, price, experience, and more.

 Ask yourself: What can enhance your quality of life?
 Who do you want to spend time with and how do you want to spend it?
 These are fundamental questions to ask.
 Try to spend the time you have left according to your answers.